dchekanov/orm/README.md

 const {Model} = require('@keleran/orm');

 class Person extends Model {
+  // the table to store instance records must be provided static get table() {
+    return 'persons';
+  }

   // models are regular JS classes and can have custom static and instance methods describeHat() {
     return `${this.name} has a ${this.hat.color} hat.`;
   }
 }

-// the table to store instance records must be provided Person.table = 'persons';

 module.exports = Person;
 ```